htcondor/htcondor/docs/cloud-computing/index.rst

 Since version 8.7.0, HTCondor has included a tool, *condor_annex*, to help users and administrators use cloud resources to run HTCondor jobs.
+Most of this chapter is concerned with using the *condor_annex* tool to add nodes to an existing HTCondor pool; it includes instructions on how to create a single-node HTCondor installation as a normal user so that you can expand it with cloud resources.
+It also possible to create a pool entirely out of cloud resources, although this is not presently automated; see :ref:`condor_in_the_cloud` for instructions.

 This documentation should be considered neither normative nor
-exhaustive: it describes parts of *condor_annex* as it exists and is implemented as of v8.7.8, rather than as it ought to behave.
+exhaustive: it describes parts of *condor_annex* as it is currently implemented, rather than as it ought to behave.

 .. toctree::
    :maxdepth: 2